 These accounting practices are determined and documented in line with policies and principles based on the features of a particular product/transaction, the business area involved, and the applicable accounting standards, and are specified via the creation or modification of an accounting circuit.
-The documents that make up the accounting circuit explain in detail all the possible events that may affect a contract or operation and describe the chief characteristics of administrative operations, fiscal regulations and the accounting criteria and standards applied.
-Accounting practices are updated on an ongoing basis for any new type of contract or operation or any regulatory change that may have an impact from the accounting viewpoint.
+The documents that make up the accounting circuit explain in detail all the possible events that may affect a contract or operation and describe the chief characteristics of administrative operations, fiscal regulations and the accounting circuit or operation or any regulatory change that may have an impact from the accounting viewpoint.

-F.4.2.
-Mechanisms in standard format for the gathering and preparation of financial information, which are applied and used in all units within the entity or group, and support its main financial statements and accompanying notes as well as disclosures concerning ICFR.
+F.4.2 Mechanisms in standard format for the gathering and preparation of financial information, which are applied and used in all units within the entity or group, and support its main financial statements and accompanying notes as well as disclosures concerning ICFR.